-Reproduction: The process by which an organism produces its offspring is called reproduction.
+The process by which an organism produces its offspring is called reproduction.
+Reproduction is necessary to continue the lineage of an organism.

-There are two modes of reproduction in animals, viz. sexual and asexual reproduction.
+There are two types of reproduction in animals, viz. sexual and asexual reproduction.

 Structure of Sperm: A sperm is very small in size, unicellular, and is composed of a head, middle piece and a tail.